 Even if you are new to much of this, please be assured that help is available for the asking and it is well within your capabilities

 Before you begin asking questions, review this entire document.

+Please do not customize the e-mail account, nor set up Gmail recovery procedures.

 Take note of and make all necessary decisions.